A Smoothed GMM for Dynamic Quantile Preferences Estimation: Application

 \subsection{Data}

 We use the dataset from \cite{arellano2017earnings}, which is originally from the Panel Study of Income Dynamics (PSID).
-It contains the household consumption expenditure of nondurable goods and services and asset holdings from 1999 to 2009 (six time periods). \cite{arellano2017earnings} study the earning and consumption model.
+It contains the household consumption expenditure of nondurable goods and services and asset holdings from 1999 to 2009 (six time periods). \cite{arellano2017earnings} study the earnings and consumption model.
 We use the data to study our quantile Euler equation.
 Following \citet{Yogo04,deCastroGalvao19}, we use the consumption growth rate ($\ln(c_{t+1}/c_{t})$) as the outcome variable.
 We use the price level ($1+\textnormal{inf}_t=P_{t+1}/P_t$) to compute the inflation rate.
-We use the assets adjusted for price level as the real assets and use the log of real assets growth rate as the real return rate, which is our endogenous variable.\footnote{Real asset: $a_{t}=A_{t}/P_{t}$.
+We use the assets adjusted for price level as the real assets and the log of the real asset growth rate as the real return rate, which is our endogenous variable.\footnote{Real asset: $a_{t}=A_{t}/P_{t}$.
 Real return rate: $\ln(1+r_{t})=\ln(a_{t+1}/a_{t})$} We consider two assets.
-One is the household financial assets, which includes cash, bonds, stocks, business values and pension funds, net of other debt.\footnote{Variable name: \code{fin_assets3} in \citet{arellano2017earnings}.} The other asset is the household total assets, which are the sum of financial assets, real-estate values, and car values, net of mortgages and other debt.\footnote{Variable name: \code{tot_assets3} in \citet{arellano2017earnings}.} Moreover, we use the twice-lagged consumption growth rate, the twice-lagged nominal asset return rate,\footnote{For the nominal asset return, we use the log of asset growth rate $\ln(A_{t+1}/A_{t})$.} and the inflation rate as instruments.
+One is the household financial assets, which include cash, bonds, stocks, business values, and pension funds, net of other debt.\footnote{Variable name: \code{fin_assets3} in \citet{arellano2017earnings}.} The other asset is the household's total assets, which are the sum of financial assets, real-estate values, and car values, net of mortgages and other debt.\footnote{Variable name: \code{tot_assets3} in \citet{arellano2017earnings}.} Moreover, we use the twice-lagged consumption growth rate, the twice-lagged nominal asset return rate,\footnote{For the nominal asset return, we use the log of asset growth rate $\ln(A_{t+1}/A_{t})$.} and the inflation rate as instruments, similar to the instruments used in \cite{Yogo04,deCastroGalvao19,deCastroGalvaoKaplanLiu19}.

-Similar to \cite{arellano2017earnings}, we focus on a sample that heads of household aged between 25 and 60; and we drop the observations whose consumption or asset either in levels or in logs are missing; and we focus on a balanced sample of $N=525$ households in three time periods from 2005 to 2009.
+Similar to \cite{arellano2017earnings}, we focus on households with heads aged between 25 and 60; we drop the observations whose consumption or asset either in levels or in logs are missing; and we focus on a balanced sample of $N=525$ households in three time periods from 2005 to 2009.